Pixlox/notes/content/Geography/Rural areas.md

 - Compared to [[Urban areas|urban areas]], rural areas often have less jobs, less people and (usually) more fertile and open land.
 - This makes agriculture a very appealing job for rural inhabitants, being the primary economic activity in rural areas.
 - Compared to [[Urban areas|urban areas]], rural regions may also have limited access to modern infrastructure, such as transportation, healthcare, and educational facilities.
 - Rural areas see a decrease in population nowadays due to [[Urbanisation|urbanisation]].
-Often times, rural inhabitants migrate to urban areas in hopes of gaining a better standard of living.
+Often times, rural inhabitants migrate to [[Urban areas]] in hopes of gaining a better standard of living.